New Army: Command and education

 Zhang Zhidong and Liu Kunyi jointly proposed the formation of an Imperial General Staff, modelled on the Japanese equivalent, and that the chief of the General Staff be a competent professional soldier, not just a noble or imperial clansmen.
 This could have centralised military forces and allowed for a standardisation of training, pay, and equipment and become an engine of reform.
 However, the Throne did not approve it until 1909.
-The 2 officials did get the Throne to abolish the military exam in 1901, replacing it with direct application to provincial armies by the 2nd and 3rd rank and to await enrollment in military schools in the expectation of their establishment.
+The two officials did get the Throne to abolish the military exam in 1901, replacing it with direct application to provincial armies by the 2nd and 3rd rank and to await enrollment in military schools in the expectation of their establishment.
 To obtain a steady and large flow of trained officers, an edict mandated all provinces to open military academies and those with academies (Yuan, Zhang and Liu) were to create a national regulation regarding military education.
 In 1902, even bannermen were obligated to attend the military schools, though the Imperial Guardsmen were still tested in their proficiency with the bow.

 Organisational reform

 The throne also ordered once again to demobilise the Green Standard and militia to a more efficient force by discharging the useless.
-The remaining forces were then to be organised into a standing army (Changbei Jun) a first reserve (Xubei jun) and a gendarmerie (Xunjing jun).
+The remaining forces were then to be organised into a standing army (Changbei jun), a first reserve (Xubei jun), and a gendarmerie (Xunjing jun).
 Standing army units were to gradually proliferate across the Empire and to then later form the new army (Lujun) the reserves served as a safe haven for the old-style units allowing them to continue existing despite repeated orders to disband them.
 In 1902 the Throne informed the provinces once again of their intent to demobilise the greater portion of the Green Standard and that land formerly allotted to the maintenance of soldiers in substitution of pay would devolve back to the Throne.
-The reform edicts were not followed as the Throne complained in 1902 that the Manchu-Generals, Viceroys and Governors were dragging their heels.
+The reform edicts were not followed and the Throne complained in 1902 that the Manchu-Generals, Viceroys and Governors were dragging their heels.

-The increasing uselessness of the Bannermen spurred the Throne into action as military power increasingly became Han Chinese the Throne sought to balance this, Yuan Shikai was ordered to train 3,000 Bannermen and later it was planned for an additional 3,000 to be trained.
-Ronglu also was rumoured to have begun the training of 30,000 bannermen in 1901, but his death ended this before it even began.
+The increasing uselessness of the Bannermen spurred the Throne into action.
+As military power increasingly became Han Chinese, the Throne sought to balance this by ordering Yuan Shikai to train 3,000 Bannermen with plans later arising for an additional 3,000 to be trained.
+Ronglu also was rumoured to have begun the training of 30,000 bannermen in 1901, but his death ended this before it began.

-The Throne also ordered that the green standard and braves be reduced by 20-30% in within a year.
-Given the lack of reliable figures this would amount from 200,000-400,000 men being dismissed by the army, a large decrease equivalent to the entire standing armies of other countries.
+The Throne also ordered that the Green Standard and Braves be reduced by 20-30% in within a year.
+Given the lack of reliable figures, this would amount to 200,000-400,000 men being dismissed by the army, a large decrease equivalent to the entire standing armies of other countries.
 Given these troops were of little real military value, this represented a great cost saving measure.